7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 How can I identify hidden technical debt quickly

 We start with a targeted code audit focusing on architectural patterns, test coverage, and performance bottlenecks.
 It gives a clear picture fast.
+We also conduct interviews with existing team members to understand development processes and pain points, providing a holistic view of the codebase's health and potential risks.

 Will a Next.js migration really boost my valuation